Secukinumab

 Use in pregnancy and when breastfeeding

-• If you are pregnant or plan to become pregnant it is important to discuss this with your rheumatologist before beginning this medication.
+• If you are pregnant or thinking about having a child, you should discuss this with your rheumatologist before beginning this medication.

-• Women of childbearing potential should use effective methods of contraception during treatment and for at least 19 weeks after treatment.
+• Women who are able to be pregnant should use effective methods of contraception during treatment.

-• If you have been treated with secukinumab during your pregnancy, you should check with your doctor before vaccinations are given to your baby.
+• If you have used secukinumab during your pregnancy, you should check with your doctor before vaccinations are given to your baby.
 Some vaccines cannot be given to the newborn baby if you were treated with secukinumab while you were pregnant.

-• It is not known whether secukinumab is excreted in the breastmilk of lactating women.
+• No studies have looked at secukinumab in breastmilk, but it is unlikely to be harmful to a newborn baby.
 Women who are breastfeeding should talk to their doctor about whether or not to use secukinumab.

 How to store secukinumab